ZircXes/uncmac900-alpha/projects/001-Ubuntu.md

 #### Check if pip is installed.
 In a terminal, type `pip --version` or `pip3 --version` If not installed, type `sudo apt install python3-pip`

+#### Using Virtual Environments
+Installing virtual environments using a terminal:
+In a terminal type `python3 -m pip install jupyter matplotlib numpy pandas scipy scikit-learn` In a terminal type `sudo apt install python3-venv`